BartlomiejF/FlashDiki/README.md

 The script translates words with www.diki.pl web translator and lists translations in your terminal.
 It is possible to save one of the listed translations in a .txt file and eventually create flashcards from saved translations.

 # Installation
-Simply download the repository files or using git:
+Simply download the repository files or using git

     git clone https://github.com/BartlomiejF/FlashDiki.git

-Then install required packages with command:
+Then install required packages with command

     python3 -m pip install -r requirements.txt

 # Usage
-List translations of a word ("print" in the following case):
+### List translations of a word ("print" in the following case)

 ![translation only](/docs/gifs/diki_translate_base.gif)

-Save the translation with -a/--add <number-from-list>:
+### Save the translation with -a/--add <number-from-list>

     python3 main.py print -a 2